 I have seen the changes in the quality of the water.
 It used to be that you can go into a stream and make tea with it.
 There seems to be more dirt in the water than there used to be....
-In the past I used to drink the water from my camp but now when I make tea with it it turns real black so it must be something in the water that makes it almost undrinkable.
+In the past I used to drink the water from my camp but now

-The quality of melted snow, a traditional source of drinking water in winter, particularly for travelers, has also deteriorated.
-The decreased snowfall is more susceptible to the changing winds, and thus contains more dust particles, which decreases its desirability for melting and drinking.
+The quality of melted snow, a traditional source of drinking water in winter, particularly for travelers, has also deteriorated.349 The decreased snowfall is more susceptible to the changing winds, and thus contains more dust particles, which decreases its desirability for melting and drinking.350

-Some freshwater sources near the sea are becoming more saline, either because shifting winds and tides push saltwater into freshwater sources, or because decreased levels of freshwater lead to increased salinity.
-For example, Baker Lake in Nunavut has increased in salinity further from the ocean. "[1]t used to be the Bowell Islands area where you could taste salt.
+Some freshwater sources near the sea are becoming more saline, either because shifting winds and tides push saltwater into freshwater sources, or because decreased levels of freshwater lead to increased salinity.351 For example, Baker Lake in Nunavut has increased in salinity further from the ocean. "[1]t used to be the Bowell Islands area where you could taste salt.
 But now when there are big waves on Baker Lake, one can even taste salt here at the settlement of Baker Lake.
 I noticed just recently how salty it is on the windy days.
 I have been in this area before and it was not as bad.
-It has worsened."
+It has worsened."352

-Increased obstacles to harvesting country food, and the reduced quality of that food, also threaten the health of the Inuit.
-The shift from a traditional diet to store-bought food is being exacerbated because of the travel and harvest problems associated with thinning ice, weather changes, decreased game availability, and changed snow conditions.
-Subsistence harvest of fish, game, and edible plants has fallen off in recent years because of the danger, inconvenience and anxiety associated with travel, as well as the decrease in quantity and quality of game.
+Increased obstacles to harvesting country food, and the reduced quality of that food, also threaten the health of the Inuit.353 The shift from a traditional diet to store-bought food is being exacerbated because of the travel and harvest problems associated with thinning ice, weather changes, decreased game availability, and changed snow conditions.354 Subsistence harvest of fish, game, and edible plants has fallen off in recent years because of the danger, inconvenience and anxiety associated with travel, as well as the decrease in quantity and quality of game.355

-As a consequence, the Inuit are increasingly unable to rely on traditional foods for yearround sustenance, and must supplement their traditional diet with commercially processed food purchased from stores, which contributes to health problems.
-Alec Tuckatuck of Kuujjuarapik, Quebec, described his experience with the decreased harvest:
+As a consequence, the Inuit are increasingly unable to rely on traditional foods for yearround sustenance, and must supplement their traditional diet with commercially processed food purchased from stores, which contributes to health problems.356 Alec Tuckatuck of Kuujjuarapik, Quebec, described his experience with the decreased harvest:

 We are forced to buy store-bought food a lot more than before, a lot more.
-For instance, even when I hunt I do get some wild meat but it doesn't last that long with a large family like mine, so we're very much forced to buy store-bought food.
+For instance, even when I hunt I do get some wild meat but it doesn't last that long with a large family like mine, so we're very much forced to buy store-bought food.357